 Education includes management and administration of statewide primary and secondary education and support of public post-secondary educational institutions, both academic and technical.
 See also "SCHOOL FUNDING."

 Results of Operations

-The combined General and Education Trust Fund balances, including the Revenue Stabilization Account (Rainy Day Fund) at June 30, 2007 was \$150.7 million.
-Fund balances have been increasing since the last recession period low point of \$17.3 million in fiscal year 2003.
-Prior to year-end transfers, the fiscal year 2007 operating surplus was \$47.3 million for the General and Education Trust Funds combined.
+The combined General and Education Trust Fund balance, including the Revenue Stabilization Account (Rainy Day Fund) at June 30, 2008 was \$106.2 million.
+The Rainy Day Fund balance remained at \$89.0 million at